KRSDOTA/LandClanCoding/README.md

    2) copy the contents of `populate_h2_database.sql` and press `run`
 2) run `./CreateNewLandParcel.sh`

-Be warned that should you choose option `1` makes creating new instances through the API impossible.
+Be warned that choosing option `1` makes creating new instances through the API impossible.
 Trying to after running the seeding script will result in the PK constraint error:

 `JdbcSQLIntegrityConstraintViolationException: Unique index or primary key violation: PRIMARY KEY ON PUBLIC.LAND_PARCEL(OBJECT_ID)`